Q&A with a Biophilic Design Consultant: Healthy Building and Wellness Interiors — Biofilico

 What experts influenced you on the path to becoming a biophilic design consultant for real estate and hospitality?

 Over time I worked out that there was a whole school of thought largely led by the US around how to actually do what I was talking about in a clear, structured way.
-Terrapin’s 14 Patterns of Biophilic Design sand Stephen Kellert’s The Practice of Biophilic Design were fundamental reference points.
+Terrapin’s 14 Patterns of Biophilic Design and Stephen Kellert’s The Practice of Biophilic Design were fundamental reference points.
+Their work highlights the proven benefits of biophilic design in promoting wellbeing, productivity, and creativity in living and working spaces.

 How did you become a consultant in healthy interiors and biophilic design?

-I set up my first company, Biofit, back in 2015 specializing in creating sustainable gyms and wellness concepts.
+I set up my first company, Biofit, back in 2015 specializing in creating sustainable gyms and wellness concepts through biophilic interior design.
 Over time that evolved into a fitness advisory business working with hotel groups and corporates around Europe to create innovative wellness concepts, gym facilities and fitness programs.
+This work also emphasized the importance of the built environment in promoting overall wellbeing.

 Originally I thought I was setting up my own natural fitness studio in London but several successful pivots led me to where I am today!